giellalt/lang-rmg/rmg.md

 ---

 Proper noun inflection
-The Traveller Norwegian language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+The Balkan Romani language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *